Welcome to Whittaker Lane Medical Centre

 Visit us on Facebook

-Mixed (over 65, under 65 and at risk, Children) Open clinics
+Over 65, under 65 and at risk, and Children

-PLEASE NOTE THAT VACCINES FOR CHILDREN ARE NOW ON THE PREMISES - children can attend during open blood clinics on Tuesday and Friday mornings between 8.00 am and 9.00 am
+You can attend during open blood clinics on Friday mornings between 8.00 am and 9.00 am

 ( no appointment needed)

-Flu vaccine deliveries are delayed and very scattered this year, much later than we would normally have them on the premises so please bare with us.
 We want to ensure that everybody that fits the Flu criteria is vaccinated as soon as possible.
-If you find that the dates above are not suitable, please call the surgery and we will do our best to find you an alternative time.
+If you find that the days above are not suitable, please call the surgery and we will do our best to find you an alternative time.

 Dr Ruby Malik